-As discussed in Note 1, the financial statements of WFSU/WFSG-TV are intended to present the financial position, changes in financial position and cash flows of only that portion of WFSU/WFSG-TV that is attributable to the transactions of WFSU/WFSG-TV.
-They do not purport to, and do not, present fairly the financial position of The Florida State University, as of June 30, 2019 and 2018, and the changes in its financial position and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the Station are intended to present the financial position, and the changes in financial position and cash flows, of only the Station-related accounts of Florida State University that are attributable to the transactions of the Station.
+They do not purport to, and do not, present fairly the financial position of Florida State University as of June 30, 2021, and the changes in its financial position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.